puppetlabs/puppetdb/documentation/connect_puppet_server.markdown

 ### 3. Edit routes.yaml

 The [routes.yaml][routes_yaml] file will probably not yet exist.
-Find the path to this Puppet configuration file by running `puppet master --configprint route_file`.
+Find the path to this Puppet configuration file by running `puppet config print route_file`.

 Create the file, if necessary, and add the following: